hansijie/masterbuilder/README.md

-this is only for testing with CI/CD on ECS
+this is only for testing with CI/CD on ECS.